jzhao62/Digit_classification/README.md

 # Digit_classification
-You are not allowed to use the code for any purpose if you did not cite this repository
+You are free to cite this repository as a point to start on any related projects

+Jingyi Zhao
+2017/11/20